yukiyanai/KobeBeamer/README.md

 \usetheme{Kobe}
 ```

-Currently, three options are available.
+Currently, four options are available.

 1. nonav: suppress the navgaition bar
 2. nologo: does not show the university logo mark
 3. simplefoot: only the slide number is displayed in footer
+4. jp: use the Japanese version of the university logo on the title page instaed of the English one.

 To use these options, write in the preamble